ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/mutations.md

 }
 ```

-Each of these mutations is executed serially one by one whereas their child selection sets are executed possibly in parallel since only the top-level mutations fields are allowed to have side-effects in GraphQL.
+Each of these mutations is executed serially one by one whereas their child selection sets are executed possibly in parallel since only the top-level mutation fields are allowed to have side-effects in GraphQL.

-# Definition
+# Usage

 A mutation type can be defined like the following.

-TODO: Update code examples

 <ExampleTabs>
 <ExampleTabs.Annotation>